slayermm1122/reprod_ak_gpt2/README.md

 ## Features
 - **Time Logging**: The code prints the time cost of each training step.
 - **Checkpointing**: The model automatically saves checkpoints after training, allowing you to resume or test using `test.py` with your trained model (saved as `.pth`).
+- **Multi-Head Dim**: The implementation merges single-head and multi-head classes into a unified batch dimension, enabling parallel processing for improved computational efficiency.

+## Computation
+The code implements two GPT models: a small 45,000-parameter version in combine_head.py and a larger 10 million-parameter GPT-2 in scale.py.
+For reference, training the smaller model took 45 seconds, while the larger one required 3 hours on a MacBook M1 Pro with 16GB of RAM.

 ## License
 **Disclaimer**: This repository is for educational purposes only and not for commercial use.
 All code is based on Andrej Karpathy's YouTube lecture: Let's Build GPT from Scratch.